Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 Denmark, Norway, Ukraine

 Baltic Pipe is a part of the Baltic Energy Market Interconnection Plan (BEMIP).
-The aim is to create an infrastructure connecting Poland with the Norwegian Continental Shelf through Denmark.
-The Baltic Pipe will be one of the key sources of natural gas for the Baltic Sea region markets, constituting an alternative to gas supplies from the eastern direction.
-In this context, the creation of the Baltic Pipe is one of the most important conditions for the success of the BEMIP initiative.
-After completion of the Baltic Pipe, the Central Eastern Europe (CEE) including inter alia Poland, Slovakia, Ukraine and the Baltic region (Lithuania, Latvia, Estonia and Finland) will gain the opportunity of receiving gas from the Norwegian Continental Shelf.
-Diversification of gas supplies to both regions could alleviate the dependency on a single, external supplier.
-A secure supply of gas is also expected to improve the framework conditions for developing a more sustainable energy system by switching from coal to gas.
+Pipeline connects Poland with the Norwegian Continental Shelf through Denmark.
+The Baltic Pipe is one of the key sources of natural gas for Poland with perspective of serving also the Baltic Sea and Central Eastern Europe (CEE) region markets, constituting an alternative to gas supplies from the eastern direction.
+In this context, Baltic Pipe is one of the most important successes of the BEMIP initiative.
+After completion, the CEE including inter alia Poland, Slovakia, Ukraine and the Baltic region (Lithuania, Latvia, Estonia and Finland) gained the opportunity of receiving gas from the Norwegian Continental Shelf.
+Diversification of gas supplies to both regions alleviates the dependency on a single, external supplier.
+A secure supply of gas improves the framework conditions for developing a more sustainable energy system by switching from coal to gas.

 FSRU project and LNG Terminal in Świnoujście Expansion Program

-FSRU project and LNG Terminal in Świnoujście Expansion Program aim at meeting an increasing demand for natural gas in Poland and to guarantee additional import capacities on a regional level.
-The FSRU and LNG Terminal in Świnoujście Expansion Program are expected to provide an efficient and cost-effective way to enhance diversification and security of gas supplies and to foster competition on regional gas markets.
-Potentially, if so decided, both projects may in the future also realize functionality for Baltic Sea transportation of LNG such as reloading and bunkering.
+FSRU project in Gdańsk Bay and LNG Terminal in Świnoujście Expansion Program aim at meeting an increasing demand for natural gas in Poland and to guarantee additional import capacities on a regional level.
+Both investments are expected to provide an efficient and cost-effective way to enhance diversification and security of gas supplies and to foster competition on regional gas markets.
+Both projects may in the future also realize functionality for Baltic Sea transportation of LNG such as reloading and bunkering.

 Republic of Poland – Ukraine interconnection.

-Realization of the project will significantly increase the level of the diversification of gas supplies for Ukraine (access to the new sources of natural gas, including the LNG as well as the gas from Norway); level of integration of regional gas markets and establishing a transmission corridor, which will support integration of the regional gas market and enhancement of energy solidarity among EU and Energy Community countries.
-The main objective of the Project is to establish a flexible transmission infrastructure within the whole CEE region, which will allow for connecting northern and western gas markets as well as the global LNG market with the CEE market.
-Such a scale effect should positively influence the competition and attractiveness of the region for market participants.
+Realization of the project may increase the level of the diversification of gas supplies for Ukraine by wider access to the new sources of natural gas, including the LNG as well as the gas from Norway).It may increase the level of integration of regional gas markets through a transmission corridor, which may also enhance the gas solidarity among EU and Energy Community.
+The main objective of the Project is to establish a flexible transmission infrastructure, which will allow for connecting northern and western gas markets as well as the global LNG market with the Ukraine market.
+It should positively influence the competition and attractiveness of the region for market participants.
 In the long-term prospect, the Corridor should provide the construction of the unified market of gas in the region and enhance the energy security.
 Integration of the regional gas markets (securing access to the EU gas market) will lead to the formation of effective competition mechanisms that would improve the efficiency of business performance to the benefit of natural gas consumers and should ensure an adequate level of wholesale gas prices.

 The Baltic Pipe

-Project involves building of new infrastructure and upgrading of existing one.
-On the Polish side the main activities are: Construction of bi-directional offshore gas pipeline connecting PL and DK through the Baltic Sea (capacity of approx. 10 bcm/y; length of approx. 275 km – already completed); Construction of the DN1000 onshore gas pipeline connecting the offshore gas pipeline with the national transmission system including the Receiving Terminal (length of approx. 40 km); DN 1000 Goleniów – Lwowek pipeline (PL) of approx. 192 km; Construction of compressor station in Gustorzyn and extension of compressor stations in Goleniów and Odolanów.
+Project consists of completed new and upgraded infrastructure.
+On the Polish side the main elements are: bi-directional offshore gas pipeline connecting PL and DK through the Baltic Sea (capacity of approx. 10 bcm/y; length of approx. 275 km); DN1000 onshore gas pipeline connecting the offshore gas pipeline with the national transmission system including the Receiving Terminal (length of approx..
+40 km); DN 1000 Goleniów – Lwówek pipeline (PL) of approx. 192 km; compressor station in Gustorzyn and extended compressor stations in Goleniów and Odolanów.

 Republic of Poland-Slovak Republic Interconnection

-The scope of the Project in Slovakia includes the construction of Łupkowska Pass (PL-SK border) - Velké Kapušany pipeline (DN 1000, 103 km – entered final stage of implementation) and modifications of the existing compressor station located at Velké Kapušany.
+Infrastructure in Slovakia includes Łupkowska Pass (PL-SK border) - Velké Kapušany pipeline (DN 1000, 103 km) and modifications of the existing compressor station located at Velké Kapušany.

 Republic of Poland-Ukraine Interconnection